-Further action: The School has a duty of care towards its employees and as such, it will ensure that effective support is provided for anyone facing an allegation.
-The school will take action in accordance with part four of Keeping Children Safe in Education (2023).
+The school has a duty of care towards its employees and as such, it will ensure that effective support is provided for anyone facing an allegation.
+The welfare of a child is paramount, however the school recognises the sensitivity of the situation and will offer appropriate welfare support to the adult being investigated.
+The school will take action in accordance with part four of Keeping Children Safe in Education (2024).